Skip to main content

 More information:

-It's your choice if you want to go for breast screening.
+It's your choice if you want to have breast screening.
 Screening does not stop you getting breast cancer, but it is the best way to spot cancers at an early stage.

 If you do not want to be invited for screening, contact a GP or your local breast screening service and ask to be taken off the breast screening list.